awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`Iops`**
 Optional
-The provisioned IOPS \(I/O operations per second\) value of the DB instance at the time of the snapshot\.
+The Provisioned IOPS \(I/O operations per second\) value of the DB instance at the time of the snapshot\.
 **Type:** Number

 **`KmsKeyId`**